joofixd/joofi-osu-skins/README.md

+# THE SKIN AT THE TOP IS MY MOST USED SKIN, OTHER SKINS I USE VERY OFTEB ARE LABELED APPROPRIATELY.
+I'LL UPPDATE THIS PAGE AS OFTEN AS I CAN

 # my osu! skins (mixed skins other people's skins)
 skins that i use frequently (of course i won't add every skin i have downloaded but i will add all the ones that i use often and/or like a lot)